microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 3. MRE app invokes `SharingCallbacks.isMessageDesired` callback if present to determine whether the message is desired.
 If a `SharingCallback` is registered for the given `messageType` but no `isMessageDesired` is present, proceed as if the message IS desired.
 If no `SharingCallback` is registered for the given `messageType`, proceed as if the message is NOT desired.
 4. MRE app sends a `SharingMessageResponse` json payload, consiting of the following fields:
     * `result` - `boolean` true if the message is desired, false otherwise.
-5. If the message was desired, the MRE host should establish a [Binary Side Channel](#Binary-Side-Channel) and transmit the bytes of the image immediately following the `SharingMessageResponse` in binary format as per https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send
+5. If the message was desired, the MRE host should establish a [Binary Side Channel](#Binary-Side-Channel) and transmit the bytes of the image immediately following the `SharingMessageResponse` in binary format.
 6. MRE app invokes `SharingCallbacks.messageReceived` with a payload similar to that of step 2, with the additional binary data of the image on the payload.
 7. MRE app sends a `SharingMessageResponse` similar to step 4, indicating whether the message was successfully received by an appropriate handler